 The Dodecanese Islands are a captivating group of twelve large and over 150 smaller islands in the southeastern Aegean Sea.
 The island chain, known for its charming nature and rich culture, is the perfect destination for those looking for a dreamy Greek holiday.

-How Many Dodecanese Islands Are There
+How Many Dodecanese Islands In Greece Are In The Aegean Sea

 The Dodecanese is a big island chain in the Aegean Sea.
 Although its name means “Twelve Islands” in Greek, the island chain includes 15 large and over 150 small islands.